-- (a) He has committed any breach of, or has failed, refused or neglected to comply with These Presents; or - (b) He has been duly disciplined by any other professional body or some other disciplinary process; - (c) He has failed, refused or neglected to comply with orders duly made pursuant to this Bye Law 6 other than pending the outcome of an Appeal under this Bye Law 6; or - (d) He has engaged in conduct in the context of an insolvency event which gives rise to liability to disciplinary action.
-Such conduct includes but is not limited to: failure to notify the Institute of the insolvency event as required, fraud or theft, reckless trading, failure to co-operate with an insolvency process, dishonest dealings with clients or creditors, fraudulent preference, failing to act honestly and responsibly in business dealings, careless assumption of debt where inability to meet obligations on foot thereof was reasonably foreseeable, breaches of Companies Legislation, failing to engage with the Institute on the occurrence of an insolvency event, or breaches of these Bye-Laws; or - (e) He provided or purported to provide financial services in connection with any matter in which he has been engaged by a client and it is alleged that those services were inadequate in any material respect and were not of the quality that could reasonably be expected of him; or - (f) He performed his professional duties inefficiently or incompetently to such an extent, or on such a number of occasions, as to bring discredit to himself, the Institute or the Profession of accountancy; or - (g) He has, before a Court of competent jurisdiction in Ireland or elsewhere, pleaded guilty to or has been found guilty of any offence involving fraud, dishonesty, violence or indecency, subversion, drug trafficking, money laundering, tax evasion, breach of companies legislation or complicity in any such offences; or - (h) He has in any civil or criminal proceedings before a Court of competent jurisdiction in Ireland or elsewhere, been found to have acted fraudulently or dishonestly; or - (i) He has failed to co-operate fully with any enquiry or investigation being conducted by or on behalf of the Institute; in particular he failed to respond to correspondence by or on behalf of the Institute; in particular he failed to respond to correspondence or other communications from the Secretary or any person acting on behalf of the Investigation Committee, a Special Investigator, the Disciplinary Committee, a Disciplinary Tribunal, the Appeal Panel, an Appeal Tribunal, the Registration Committee or the Registration Appeal Committee of the Institute; or - (j) He has acted or defaulted in some manner not mentioned above which tends to discredit himself, the Institute or the Profession of accountancy; or - (k) He failed to co-operate with the quality assurance process as per Bye Law 7.
+(c) He has failed, refused or neglected to comply with orders duly made pursuant to this Bye Law 6 other than pending the outcome of an Appeal under this Bye Law 6; or

+He has engaged in conduct in the context of an insolvency event which gives rise to liability to disciplinary action.
+Such conduct includes but is not limited to: failure to notify the Institute of the insolvency event as required, fraud or theft, reckless trading, failure to co-operate with an insolvency process, dishonest dealings with clients or creditors, fraudulent preference, failing to act honestly and responsibly in business dealings, careless assumption of debt where inability to meet obligations on foot thereof was reasonably foreseeable, breaches of Companies Legislation, failing to engage with the Institute on the occurrence of an insolvency event, or breaches of these Bye-Laws; or

+- (d) He provided or purported to provide financial services in connection with any matter in which he has been engaged by a client and it is alleged that those services were inadequate in any material respect and were not of the quality that could reasonably be expected of him; or - (e) He performed his professional duties inefficiently or incompetently to such an extent, or on such a number of occasions, as to bring discredit to himself, the Institute or the Profession of accountancy; or - (f) He has, before a Court of competent jurisdiction in Ireland or elsewhere, pleaded guilty to or has been found guilty of any offence involving fraud, dishonesty, violence or indecency, subversion, drug trafficking, money laundering, tax evasion, breach of companies legislation or complicity in any such offences; or - (g) He has in any civil or criminal proceedings before a Court of competent jurisdiction in Ireland or elsewhere, been found to have acted fraudulently or dishonestly; or - (h) He has failed to co-operate fully with any enquiry or investigation being conducted by or on behalf of the Institute; in particular he failed to respond to correspondence by or on behalf of the Institute; in particular he failed to respond to correspondence or other communications from the Secretary or any person acting on behalf of the Investigation Committee, a Special Investigator, the Disciplinary Committee, a Disciplinary Tribunal, the Appeal Panel, an Appeal Tribunal, the Registration Committee or the Registration Appeal Committee of the Institute; or - (i) He has acted or defaulted in some manner not mentioned above which tends to discredit himself, the Institute or the Profession of accountancy; or - (j) He failed to co-operate with the quality assurance process as per Bye Law7.

-6.6 LIABILITY OF AUTHORISED FIRMS TO DISCIPLINARY ACTION
+LIABILITY OF AUTHORISED FIRMS TO DISCIPLINARY ACTION

-For the purposes of this bye law 6.5, any complaint in respect of an Authorised Firm controlled by AIPA/FIPA member(s) which relates to matters which occurred before 1 September 2017, references to Articles, bye laws and Code of Ethics relate to the Articles, bye laws and Code of Ethics of the Institute of Incorporated Public Accountants in force at the time the matter complained of occurred.
+For the purposes of this bye law6.5, any complaint in respect of an Authorised Firm controlled by AIPA/FIPA member(s) which relates to matters which occurred before 1 September 2017, references to Articles, bye laws and Code of Ethics relate to the Articles, bye laws and Code of Ethics of the Institute of Incorporated Public Accountants in force at the time the matter complained of occurred.